Kruger Park entry fees – a ticket price must be paid for each and every day you intend to spend in the game reserve.

-This admittance charge goes towards the park’s conservation and you’ll pay it up front at the entrance gate, for each day you’re booked into the park.
+This admittance fee goes towards the park’s conservation.
+You’ll pay the total rate up front at the entrance gate, for each day you’re booked into the park.

 If you’re travelling with an infant under 2, there’s no charge for them, no matter how long your safari is.